Forthing Xinghai S7

 The Forthing Xinghai S7 (风行 星海S7 (Fengxing Xinghai S7)) is a battery electric and range extender full-size liftback sedan produced by Dongfeng Liuzhou Motor under the Forthing brand.
-The Forthing Xinghai S7 is the second model in the Xinghai line.
+The Xinghai S7 is the second model in the Xinghai line.

 Overview

-Unveiled on 26 of September, 2024, the Forthing Xinghai S7 pure electric sedan was claimed to have the lowest wind resistance of any mass-produced car with a drag coefficient of Cd 0.191.
-The infotainment system of the Forthing Xinghai S7 provides 4G and a Wi-Fi hotspot and runs on the Xinghai OS system, which supports voice commands and gestures.
+Unveiled on 26 of September, 2024, the Xinghai S7 pure electric sedan was claimed to have the lowest wind resistance of any mass-produced car with a drag coefficient of Cd 0.191.
+The infotainment system of the Xinghai S7 provides 4G and a Wi-Fi hotspot and runs on the Xinghai OS system, which supports voice commands and gestures.

 2026 update

-Unveiled on October 31, 2025, the Xinghai S7 was upgraded for the 2026 model year with an update to an 800V architecture for the 650 Ultra-Fast Charging variant.
-The system is capable of achieving a CLTC pure electric range of 650 kilometers and can replenish 320 kilometers of range under 14 minutes.
+Unveiled on October 31, 2025, the Xinghai S7 was upgraded for the 2026 model year with a variant using an 800V electrical architecture for the 650 Ultra-Fast Charging variant.
+The system is capable of achieving a CLTC pure electric range of 650 km and can replenish 320 km of range under 14 minutes.

 Specifications

-BEV
+EV

 The powertrain of the Xinghai S7 pure electric sedan is a 220 PS, 310 Nm electric motor powering the rear wheels.
-The battery of the pure electric version is a 56.8 kWh lithium-iron-phosphate (LFP) battery supporting a range of 345 miles under the CLTC cycle.
+The battery of the pure electric version is a 56.8 kWh lithium-iron-phosphate (LFP) battery supporting a range of 555 km under the CLTC cycle.

-REEV
+EREV

-Launched in March 2025, the Forthing Xinghai S7 extended-range model is equipped with a 1.5 liter turbo engine as a range extender, providing a pure electric range of 235 kilometers and a combined range of 1,250 kilometers.
+Launched in March 2025, the Xinghai S7 extended-range model is equipped with a 105 PS 1.5-liter inline-four engine as a range extender, providing a pure electric range of 235 km and a combined range of 1250 km.